HTML pages and scripts customization¶

 A few explanations about the script :

-• The first action is to add a className to the template in order to hide it if it is empty.
+classNameto the template in order to hide it if it is empty. - If there is no

-• If there is no data-url defined, or if there is an error when retrieving the data, or if the data returns 0 elements, the script stops execution and nothing is displayed.
+data-urldefined, or if there is an error when retrieving the data, or if the data returns 0 elements, the script stops execution and nothing is displayed. - The source URL must provide a JSON feed format, otherwise it will try to loop inside as if the response were the contents of the

-• For the card content, it tries to get the value of summary, if this key has no value, it tries the value of content_text.
-And if this key also has no value, it finally tries with content_html.
-Be careful with the last property: you have to trust the source because it executes a innerHTML.
+summary, if this key has no value, it tries the value ofcontent_text.
+And if this key also has no value, it finally tries withcontent_html.
+Be careful with the last property: you have to trust the source because it executes ainnerHTML.